 - Must have a basic knowledge of how to read and interrupt Airworthiness Directives (AD) and Service Bulletins (SB)

 - Must be able to read and interpret technical manuals, instructions, blueprints, and drawings.

-- Must demonstrate ability to use, with accuracy, all measuring tests, and diagnostic equipment normally associated with aircraft maintenance and repair practices.
+- Must demonstrate the ability to use, with accuracy, all precision measuring tools and devices.

-- Performs qualify technical inspections of aircraft, components parts, and systems.
+- Performs technical inspections of aircraft, parts, systems, subsystems and aircraft structure.

-- Performs quality and safety inspections of on-site equipment and tooling in aircraft maintenance wok, including calibration requirements.
+- Performs quality and safety inspections of on-site equipment and tooling for use on aircraft.

-- Performs in-progress and final quality technical inspections during maintenance, repair modification, rework and overhaul of aircraft, aircraft components, and components parts, and assumes responsibility for that work as indicated by signature.
+- Performs in-progress and final inspections during maintenance, repair, modification and rework of aircraft, aircraft components, parts, and assumes responsibility for that work as indicated by signature.

 - Inspects job progress, procedures, and maintenance forms used in performance of aircraft maintenance work to assure compliance with approved methods, data, procedures, and regulatory requirements.

 - Inspects all incoming parts to assure they carry approved documentation and certification.

 - Identifies and documents aircraft and aircraft parts discrepancies clearly and effectively.

 - Must successfully complete all training assigned by the Director of Training or Quality Leadership.